Agent Skills: Skill Authoring

 Skill Authoring

-Litmus test: Would you want this instruction to apply even when you're not thinking about it?
+Litmus test: would this apply even when you're not thinking about it?
+Yes = AGENTS.md.
+No = skill.

 • "Never commit .env files" -> AGENTS.md (invariant)